openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 This ADR documents the key architectural decisions for the unified user grouping system's foundational data model and conceptual framework.

-**Integration Context**: This model will be implemented as a Django app plugin that can be installed into existing Open edX instances, as described in :doc:`ADR 0001: Purpose of This Repo <../0001-purpose-of-this-repo>`.
-The evaluation engine and runtime architecture that operate on these foundational models are detailed in :doc:`ADR 0003: Runtime Architecture <../0003-runtime-architecture>`.
+**Integration Context**: This model will be implemented as a Django app plugin that can be installed into existing Open edX instances, as described in :doc:`0001-purpose-of-this-repo`.
+The evaluation engine and runtime architecture that operate on these foundational models are detailed in ``ADR 0003: Runtime Architecture``.
+This ADR is independent of the runtime architecture and can be implemented in isolation.

+The next ADRs will build on this foundational model to implement the entire user groups system that will function as a whole.

 Key Concepts
 ============